Poujhit/floating_bubbles/README.md

 import 'package:floating_bubbles/floating_bubbles.dart';
 ```

-### Note: For Flutter web, unimplemented error is coming due to shader mask and canvas kit.
-Workaround is coming soon for the package in the coming versions.
-Package is not yet tested for Linux, Windows and Mac OS.
-Checkout the [readme.md](https://github.com/Poujhit/floating_bubbles/blob/master/README.md) where I will put the whether all platform supports this package.

 ## Usage
-**Api Reached a Stable version.
-There won't be any changes to the existing features.
-Only new Features will be added.
-This message is for users who are using version v0.0.9 and below.**

 Here is an snippet on how to use Floating Bubbles to any Widget.
 ### Creating FloatingBubbles() (this creates the animation and plays for amount of time you give as the duration.)